 “Do you think that might be why she was brought here?”

-“I doubt Evanor’s knowledge of titan energy is impressive compared to the ancient queen of the Highborne elves,” Ailynmarie suggested.
+“I doubt Evanor’s knowledge of dated empires is impressive compared to an ancient Yunai,” Kaellax suggested.

 “Okay, so why is she in there?”
 Syanna asked.
 “What good is she doing?”

 “So she’s bait,” Syanna said.
 “Okay.
-So, what happens once we get in the palace?”
+So, what happens once we get in the prison?”

 I didn’t know.
 I couldn’t know.
-The naga had kept the eternal palace locked down since our arrival here.
+The Zinji had kept the prison locked down since our arrival here.
 No one had gotten in or out, and it seemed unlikely that any one person would ever be able to manage it.
-The Alliance officer was right.
-Only a full assault would work against the Queen’s forces, but something terrible would be waiting for them inside, he was certain.
+The officer was right.
+Only a full assault would work against the Zinji or the Yunai forces, but something terrible would be waiting for us inside, I was certain.

 “Well, let’s keep an eye out overnight.
 We can report back tomorrow and see if others corroborate.
 If she really is inviting us… I assume we’ll have to accept the invitation.”